silx-kit/silx-training/software_engineering/3_Test/index.rst

   ...

 Tighly coupled with the code it tests.
-It needs to know the widget instance and hard code the position of mouse events.
+It needs to know the widget's instance and hard coded position of mouse events.

 ------